ACatalin14/Arduino_Tetris-Game/README.md

 # Arduino_Tetris-Game
-A small arduino project made for an 8x8 matrix.
+A small arduino course project made for an 8x8 matrix using a joystick and a 2x16 LCD.